library(tidyverse)

 First thing we do is load some libraries and set a seed, so if we run this repeatedly, our random numbers are generated from the same base.
 If you don’t have the cluster library, just add it on the console with install.packages("cluster")

-I’ve gone and scraped stats for every player in that season.
+I’ve gone and scraped stats for every player last season.

 For this walkthrough: